Web Accessibility Made Easy(er)

 If an image can't be described in under 140 characters, it's recommended to add a description of the image as a caption.
 In this instance, you still need to add an Alt text, however, the Alt text should refer the user to the caption section for a description of the image.

 Your page should be divided into logical sections using headings (H1-H3 tags).
 This ensures that the order of content presented to assistive technologies allows the user to make the most sense of your content.
 Screen readers allow users to view a list of all headings found on the page and uses the heading code (H1-H3 tags) to create that list.
 Users also may use the "tab" key to navigate through the headings of your page.

 Headings should not skip levels and should always follow a hierarchical format.
 Headings used in the proper order will give a more accurate 'picture' of what is on your page.

 For reference, in CMS4, your site title is an H1 tag and the optional headings on the content chunks are H3 tags.

 For support and resources about captioning videos or audio, please contact Disability Support Resources.

 According to the Literacy Project Foundation, text to be read by the general public should aim for a grade level around 8th.
 Roughly 50% of US adults cannot read a book written at an 8th-grade level.

 Disability Support Resources provide resources on assistive technologies, captioning, how to make your documents accessible online, and much more.

 Web Content Accessibility Guidelines (WCAG 2.0), developed by the World Wide Web Consortium (W3C), helps to set the standards for web content accessibility.

-SiteImprove Web Governance checks your site for ADA-compliance issues and provides a list of actionable items organized into the three WCAG levels - If you have questions about setting this up on your site please contact Joe Vugteveen
+Siteimprove Web Governance checks your site for ADA-compliance issues and provides a list of actionable items organized into the three WCAG levels - If you have questions about setting this up on your site please contact Joseph Vugteveen